createcandle/Devices/README.md

 This is the code for the Candle smart home devices.

-### 433 Hub
+### Signal Hub

 This is a device that can learn to recognise and also replay almost any signal from 433Mhz devices.
+With different settings it can also copy infrared signals.

 It is highly recommended to attach an Open Smart touch screen.
 This allows you to replay signals by pressing buttons on the screen.
 It also guides you through the proces of copying the signals, such as when to press the buttons on a remote control that you are copying.
 - Signals are stored in the Arduino memory, and it can hold between 10 and 20 signals.